StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ### Examples

-Examples of adding a propagation function to a component template can be found below:
+Examples of adding a propagation function to a template can be found below:

 * System parameters only: [Active/active failover](#active-active-failover-propagation-function)
 * System and user parameters: [Stop propagation for relation type](#stop-propagation-for-relation-type)